Gavin Hipkins: The Circuit (1999)

-The Habitat (1999-2000)
+The Habitat (1999–2000)

 The Habitat is a series of 72 silver gelatin prints, hung in a single line as a frieze, that take late modern and Brutalist buildings in New Zealand university campuses as their subject.
 Hipkins photographed details of buildings' interiors and exteriors, and printed the resulting images on expired photo paper, producing images that were often blurred, under or over-exposed, too high or too low in contrast: the opposite of 'professional' architectural photographs.
 The Habitat was first shown at the Adam Art Gallery and Artspace in Auckland.

-The Crib (c.
-2000)
+The Crib ()

 The Crib is a multi-part photogram work, originally displayed as a 20 metre-long frieze.
 As with numerous other works, such as The Field, the photograms are made by exposing sheets of photographic paper over with polystyrene balls have been laid.

-The Colony (2000-2002)
+The Colony (2000–2002)

 This work, made up of 100 individual c-type prints of painted and glued-together hemispherical polystyrene blobs, was made for the 2002 Sao Paulo Biennale and then re-shown at the Gus Fisher Gallery in Auckland.
 Curator Robert Leonard wrote of this work:

 Geometric yet organic, the blobs resemble at once alien pods, igloos, pup tents, breasts, the curvaceous hills and mud pools of his native New Zealand, and bacteria.
 The psychedelic colour scheme is both candied and toxic; we could be staring into a lava lamp, perhaps furthering a boudoir subtext.
-There’s no reference for scale.
+There's no reference for scale.
 The work could imply a macroscopic view (an imperialist invasion, a commune of hippie drop-outs in their geodesic domes, or a high-tech off-world encampment on a weirdly hued planet) or a microscopic one.

-The Next Cabin (2000-2002)
+The Next Cabin (2000–2002)

 While undertaking post-graduate study at the University of British Columbia, Hipkins decided he wanted 'one sustainable, heavyweight project' to focus on.
 The Next Cabin is a sequel of sorts to The Homely, made up of 40 c-type prints of photographs taken in the Pacific Northwest.
 The series is also influenced by the Cascadian independent movement, a hypothetical nation stretching from Southern British Columbia to Northern California.